-If you have questions about vegetative state or coma, attorneys Chris Mellino and Tom Robenalt invite you to contact our Cleveland office for a free consultation.
+If you have questions about vegetative state or coma, attorney Chris Mellino invites you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.

 Medical Mistakes that Cause Coma or Vegetative State